 - Check that all taps and hoses are turned off.

 - Turn off any washing machine, dishwasher, fridge/freezers with water and/or ice dispensers.

 Return to observe your water meter.
 If the meter has stopped moving, then one of your appliances or toilet has a leak.
 You can then work your way through each appliance to find which one is leaking.

 If the meter is still turning, then you have a hidden pressure pipe leak.

 It is very common for older pipes to develop leaks.
-Pipes degrade with age; ground movement, which often occurs after periods of heavy rain or periods of dry weather, causes pipes to break.
+Pipes degrade with age and ground movement, which often occurs after periods of heavy rain or dry weather, causes pipes to break.
 When water leaks are hidden, you don’t know where to start.
 Our leak technicians can select from a range of leading leak detection technologies and effective methods to pinpoint the leak.
 Our industry-leading methods eliminate the need for destructive and costly digging, searching for the leak.